 Typically, each account will require you to pay in a certain amount each month and you may have to have a minimum number of direct debits.

 To maximise the interest you earn among multiple accounts, you may have to spread your direct debits among them, and then every month transfer money back and forth to ensure their minimum deposit requirements are reached.

 This can be worth doing if you’ve got a lump sum that exceeds interest caps set by individual accounts (and you’re organised enough to keep on top of everything), but it’s not recommended if you don’t have much surplus to play with, or if you rely on an overdraft facility.

 Failing to meet the minimum requirements set by these accounts can result in the loss of the attractive interest rate, and in some cases lead to additional charges.

 Need more information?

-If you're paying a monthly fee, make sure you’re earning more from interest and/or other benefits such as cashback so that you end up in profit.
+Some accounts will charge a monthly fee so make sure you’re earning enough from the interest or other benefits, such as cashback, that you end up in profit.

 Some banks also only offer high-interest rates for a limited time, usually in a bid to attract new customers, before dropping them to much lower rates.

 Make a note to review your account after this period (usually a year or two) and consider switching to a different bank to make sure your money is still working as hard as possible for you.